IanESmith/static-website/Services/cdmp/notes.md

 - full team available until 15 Dec, then skeleton team until 22nd of Dec.
 - all back for 2018 on Jan 2

 [Click here for our high level roadmap](https://collaboration.homeoffice.gov.uk/display/CDP/A.+Roadmap), which also allows you to drill down to Jira level if you like lots of detail

 [Click here for metrics](metrics.html)
-Note that we have two epics we were hoping to complete this year and are a bit behind (our onboarding checklist and HMPO Pole standard) but they are not going to impact Release 1 if a little late.